 An invaluable gardening tip when adding vegetable garden nutrients – start low and go slow!
 If you identify a deficiency, take care to add nutrients slowly and in a way that the plants can absorb.

 Synthetic or chemical fertilizers are the most common vehicle for bringing nutrients to plants quickly.
 They are made up of nitrates, sulfates, and phosphates and are available in granular, powdered, and liquid forms.
-An easy fix for adding vegetable garden nutrients, chemical fertilizers can also cause harm to the environment.
+An easy fix for adding vegetable garden nutrients, chemical fertilizers can also cause harm to the environment, if not managed properly.